boazbk/crypto/lec_01_introduction.md

 ## Defining the secrecy requirement.

 Defining the secrecy requirement for an encryption is not simple.
 Over the course of history, many smart people got it wrong and convinced themselves that ciphers were impossible to break.
 The first person to truly ask the question in a rigorous way was Claude Shannon in 1945 (though a partial version of his manuscript was only declassified in 1949).
 Simply by asking this question, he made an enormous contribution to the science of cryptography and practical security.
 We now will try to examine how one might answer it.

 Let me warn you ahead of time that we are going to insist on a _mathematically precise definition_ of security.
 That means that the definition must capture security in all cases, and the existence of a single counterexample, no matter how
 "silly", would make us rule out a candidate definition.
 This exercise of coming up with "silly" counterexamples might seem, well, silly.
-But in fact it is this method that has led Shannon to formulate his theory of secrecy, which (after much followup work) eventually revolutionized cryptography, and brought this science to a new age where Poe's maxim no longer holds, and we are able to design ciphers which human (or even nonhuman) ingeniuity cannot break.
+But in fact it is this method that has led Shannon to formulate his theory of secrecy, which (after much followup work) eventually revolutionized cryptography, and brought this science to a new age where Edgar Allan Poe's maxim no longer holds, and we are able to design ciphers which human (or even nonhuman) ingenuity cannot break.

 The most natural way to attack an encryption is for Eve to guess all possible keys.
 In many encryption schemes this number is enormous and this attack is completely infeasible.
 For example, the theoretical number of possibilities in the Enigma cipher was about $10^{113}$ which roughly means that even if we built a filled the milky way galaxy with computers operating at light speed, the sun would still die out before it finished examining all the possibilities.[^enigmacalc] One can understand why the Germans thought it was impossible to break.
 (Note that despite the number of possibilities being so enormous, such a key can still be easily specified and shared between Alice and Bob by writing down $113$ digits on a piece of paper.)
-Ray Miller from the NSA had calculated that, in the way the Germans used the machine, the number of possibilities was "only" $10^{23}$ which still would mean that it would take about a year to exhaust using the fastest supercomputer of 2015, at a time digital computers were not yet invented.
-Clearly, it is sometimes possible to break an encryption without trying all possibilities, and so having a huge number of key combinations does not guarantee security, as an attacker might find a shortcut (as the allies did) and recover the key without trying all options.
+Ray Miller of the NSA had calculated that, in the way the Germans used the machine, the number of possibilities was "only" $10^{23}$, but this is still extremely difficult to pull off even today, and many orders of magnitudes above the computational powers during the WW-II era.
+Thus clearly, it is sometimes possible to break an encryption without trying all possibilities.
+A corollary is that  having a huge number of key combinations does not guarantee security, as an attacker might find a shortcut (as the allies did for Enigma) and recover the key without trying all options.

 [^enigmacalc]: There are about $10^{68}$ atoms in the galaxy, so even if we assumed that each one of those atoms was a computer that can process say